luxtorpeda-dev/luxtorpeda/README.md

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.
-- active_dialog_command - default (pick the best for the running desktop), zenity, or kdialog.
-If this parameter does not exist, luxtorpeda assumes zenity.

 ## Supported titles

 Just click "Play" and Luxtorpeda will download and install the package for you.
 You need to select Luxtorpeda as a compatibility tool first, of course.
+You can pick Luxtorpeda (Runtime) for the new runtime-based engines.

 When you launch a game that supports multiple engines, a Zenity-based prompt will appear asking for the engine that should be downloaded and launched.
 Once the engine has been picked, a second prompt will ask if the engine should become the default.
 Launches after this if "Yes" is picked in this dialog will not ask for the engine again.
 A file can be deleted to restore the engine prompt for a particular game.
 The file will have the following format: `~/.config/luxtorpeda/<app_id>/default_engine_choice.txt`